pkp/ojs-user-guide/en/submissions.md

 Find submissions that have been published or declined.
 Any submissions no longer undergoing the editorial workflow can be found here.

-## <a name="tips"></a>Tips On Working With Submissions
+## <a name="find-quickly"></a>Find Submissions Quickly

 ### Searching Large Lists

 Use the search panel above the list to locate submissions in a large list.
-It will match submissions by title and author.
+You can find submissions by title, author, and ID number.

-### Activity Log & Notes
+### Filtering Large Lists

-Editors and assistants can view notes and a history of editorial actions that have been taken.
-Click the **Activity Log & Notes** link below each submission to get more information.
+Click the **Filter** button to expand a set of search filters.
+You can quickly locate all submissions with overdue reviews, those in a specific stage of the workflow, or those submitted to a specific section.